Travel Edition 1990–2005

 Travel Edition 1990–2005 is a compilation album by the British pop band Saint Etienne.
 It was released 22 November 2004 in the United States only on the Sub Pop label.

-Travel Edition is the band's first compilation released in the US, as previous collections Too Young to Die and Smash the System: Singles and More were released in Europe only.
+Travel Edition is the band's first compilation released in the US, as previous collections Too Young to Die: Singles 1990–1995 and Smash the System: Singles and More were released in Europe only.